Chapter 1: Conqueror of the World

 The young teacher lied her way through the teachers, school administrators, and townsfolk.
 Her malice was only equalled by her ambition.
 One may think it strange that people would believe her lies.
 People choose to believe even the most irrational of lies if it suits them.
 They knew the girl was a liar but they were intimidated by Kathleen.
 They preferred the girl’s seductive foolishness to Kathleen’s self-assurance and courage.
 Alamgir, the dark spirit, was delighted with the choice.

 The school and townsfolk refused to invite Kathleen to events as Thomas’s partner, even though everyone else was invited.
 Thomas said nothing.
 They would walk past Thomas and Kathleen on the street, paying their respects to Thomas and giving Kathleen a sour smile, if anything at all.
 Thomas said nothing.
 Thomas should have fired the girl but he wouldn’t.
 He did nothing.
 In the end, it was the girl who had all the firepower.

 One evening, Thomas couldn’t sleep.
 He was sitting on his balcony listening to the night sounds wondering what to do about the situation which had been escalating.
 Just as he got up to go back to bed and wrestle with sleep, he looked over to Kathleen’s house.
 He could see the furthest point of her back garden from his balcony.
 He was startled to see a flame.
 Maybe, it’s a light flickering, he thought.
 It wasn’t.
 It was a fire and it was quickly gaining momentum.
 Oh no, Kathleen’s back shed is on fire, he thought.
 He ran barefoot up the street to her house while dialling the fire brigade.

-The Waldmeer Fire Department didn’t often have emergencies and so in a relatively short time for a department unused to emergencies, they were there with hoses and put out the fire.
+The Waldmeer Fire Department didn’t often have emergencies.
+In a relatively short time, for a department unused to emergencies, they were there with hoses and put out the fire.